De'Andre Hunter NBA Preview vs. the Raptors

-De'Andre Hunter plus his Atlanta Hawks teammates take on the Toronto Raptors at 7:30 PM ET on Wednesday.
+De'Andre Hunter and the rest of the Atlanta Hawks will be facing off versus the Toronto Raptors on Friday at 7:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.